turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 59:15 [[start:3555884][end:3559320]] The model has a specific use and that's fine.
 [[start:3559690][end:3563020]] However, that does not reduce the terrain to that.
-[[start:3564910][end:3597038]] Well when you're talking about cognition, that might be more complicated, but I think it's an easy way to talk about this cause of primacy when you talk about forestry because we are very much now experiencing this climate crisis and we see these things happening right now and how difficult because this type of thinking is built over time and so well fixed in the way we see things and we are understanding how hard is to change that.
+[[start:3564910][end:3597038]] Well when you're talking about cognition, that might be more complicated, I think it's an easy way to talk about this causal primacy when you talk about forestry because we are very much now experiencing this climate crisis and we see these things happening right now and how difficult because this type of thinking is built over time and so well fixed in the way we see things and we are understanding how hard it is to change that.
-[[start:3597204][end:3597894]] It not.
+[[start:3597204][end:3597894]]
 [[start:3597932][end:3602680]] It's a paradigm shift that needs to happen for that to change.

-1:00:03 [[start:3603130][end:3610120]] It's not necessarily the model that is right or wrong, it's just how you understand and apply them.
+1:00:03 [[start:3603130][end:3610120]] It's not necessarily that the model that is right or wrong, it's just how you understand and apply it.

 1:00:12 [[start:3612010][end:3614634]] So there are pragmatics into that.
 [[start:3614672][end:3620422]] It's not only an instrumental, but it has something that the instrumentalist take does not capture.
-[[start:3620486][end:3626502]] And I don't know how to catch it out in one single word, but that's what Biosimatics was offering.
+[[start:3620486][end:3626502]] And I don't know how to cash it out in one single word, but that's what Biosemantics was offering.
-[[start:3626566][end:3631226]] Biosymiatics was offering the idea of practice and pragmatics.
+[[start:3626566][end:3631226]] Biosemantics was offering the idea of practice and pragmatics.

 1:00:31 [[start:3631338][end:3636900]] I don't know if it's the whole story, but it's another point into that story.